 The Royal Swan Bed & Breakfast

 The Royal Swan Bed & Breakfast is located at 236 Madison in San Antonio, Texas.
-It is only 6 blocks from downtown San Antonio and only two blocks from the Riverwalk.
-It was built in 1892 and originally owned by Dr. Jabez Cain.
+It is only six blocks from downtown San Antonio and only two blocks from the Riverwalk.
+It was built in 1892 and was originally owned by Dr. Jabez Cain.
 The home has been beautifully restored and is furnished with antiques, wood-burning fireplaces, crystal chandeliers, claw-footed tubs, and beautiful stained glass windows.

 They have five guestrooms: